-SMU Guildhall offers collaborative programs with the Lyle School of Engineering and the Meadows School of the Arts.
-Through these collaborative programs, students enrolled in undergraduate degree programs in the Lyle Computer Science and Engineering Department or the Meadows Art Division can apply to take the first two modules of the discipline-specific specialization program at the Guildhall during their last semester of undergraduate work at SMU (Currently courses only available in fall).
+The SMU Guildhall offers a collaborative program with the Lyle School of Engineering.
+Through this collaborative program, students enrolled in an undergraduate degree program in the Lyle Computer Science and Engineering Department can apply to take the first term of the discipline-specific specialization program at SMU Guildhall during their last term of undergraduate work at SMU.
 Students must meet with their undergraduate adviser for their specific program requirements.
-Upon the successful completion of their first module at the Guildhall, along with the successful completion of all other undergraduate requirements to receive the B.S. in computer science or the Bachelor of Fine Arts, respectively, these students may apply for admission to the Master of Interactive Technology program at the Guildhall.
-If admitted, students may apply the courses completed during modules 1 and 2 toward the Master of Interactive Technology.
-Undergraduate students in the collaborative program take the following 5000-level courses:
+Upon the successful completion of their first term at SMU Guildhall, along with the successful completion of all other undergraduate requirements to receive the B.S. in computer science, these students may apply for admission to the Master of Interactive Technology program at SMU Guildhall.
+If admitted, students may apply the courses completed during their senior year toward the Master of Interactive Technology.
+Undergraduate students in the collaborative program take the following 5000-level courses during their last term of undergraduate coursework and first term of the SMU Guildhall program.

+Note: At the time of publication, this curriculum was under review.
+Please consult your undergraduate advisor and the catalog addendum for any updates.

+Major Requirements

-B.S. in Computer Science/Guildhall M.I.T.
-Program Software Development Specialization
+Software Development Specialization

+- HGME 5011 Software Development I Lab

+- HGME 5121 Math and Physics I

+- HGME 5122 Programming for Commercial Game Engines I

+- HGME 5311 Software Development for Games I

+- HGME 5592 Team Game Production I

+Fine Arts/Guildhall, B.F.A./M.I.T.